 Why does surgery affect the lungs?

 Having surgery is a big deal.
-The anaesthetic, long period of bed rest, surgical wounds and not to mention to illness that caused the surgery itself all leave you vulnerable and prone to number secondary illnesses that you can pick up in hospital after your surgery.
+The anaesthetic, long period of bed rest, surgical wounds and not to mention the illness that caused the surgery itself, all leave you vulnerable and prone to a number of secondary illnesses that you can pick up in hospital after your surgery.

-One of the most common post- surgical illness is known as a 'post-op pulmonary complication'.
+One of the most common post-surgical illnesses is known as a 'post-operative pulmonary complication'.
 This is an overarching name for people who develop a problem within the lungs after surgery.
-This can be either a lung infection (pneumonia) or a partial lung collapse (atelectasis) which both increase your chance of admission to intensive care, lengthy hospital stays and further inverse medical treatments.
-Fortunately we can help!
+This can be either a lung infection (pneumonia) or a partial lung collapse (atelectasis) which both increase your chance of admission to intensive care, lengthy hospital stays and further medical treatments.
+Fortunately, we can help!

 Why perform breathing training before surgery?